EXCEL Today • Succeed Tomorrow

 7th grade Excel meets Thursdays during lunch in Cafe B. All club meetings and events can be found at the top of this page.

-8th grade Excel meets Wednesdays during lunch in Room 33 (Mr. Art Robbins).
-All club meetings and events can be found at the top of this page.
+8th grade Excel meets Thursdays during lunch in Cafe B. All club meetings and events can be found at the top of this page.

 Daniel Hand Excel meets at 2:00 in Room 309 on Fridays.
 Contact them directly for the meeting schedule.